azmatalism/azmatalism/README.md

 ## I'm Developer !
 - 👨‍💻 I'm iOS and Android developer
-- 🌐 I'm iOS and Android developer
+- 🌐 React Native and JavaScript
 - 🔭 develop application on [android Studio] and [VS Code]
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects